 Pre-planning Construction Activities to Prevent Water Pollution at Construction Sites

 Poorly planned construction works are a major source of silty water.
-Construction sites need to adequately pre-plan their works to minimise both the volume of “dirty” silty water that is generated and prevent the release of sub-standard water into the environment.
+Construction sites need to adequately pre-plan their works to minimize both the volume of silty water that is generated and to prevent the release of sub-standard water into the environment.

 The interplay of these factors needs to be understood to ensure that the correct treatment solution is implemented.

-1. To understand the Treatment Hierarchy and what types of treatment solutions fit into each Tier:
+1. To understand the treatment hierarchy and what types of treatment solutions fit into each tier:

 • Tier 1.
 Prevention elimination

 • Tier 2.
-Erosion Control
+Erosion control

 • Tier 3.
-Sedimentation Control
+Sedimentation control

 • Tier 4.
-Active Treatment
+Active treatment

 ABOUT THE PRESENTER